Preparing for your Invitation Appointment

 Do you have a Pinterest Board we can access?
 Seeing your style of chosen invitations help us find a path to search for invitations that may best suit your palette.

 What are your wedding colors? (i.e., flowers, linen, bridesmaid's dresses).
 If you have a swatch of your dress or ribbon, please bring it to your appointment.

 Paper Color (i.e., White, Ecru/Ivory, Color)

 Ink Color (i.e., Black, Off-Black, Color)

 Wording an invitation is almost an art.
 It would be best to consider something because you do not want to offend anyone involved.
-The critical question is who is paying for the wedding?
-Traditionally, or in the days of old, the bride's parents would pay for the wedding.
-Nowadays, there are added expenses, it might be a combination of both sets of parents paying or helping the engaged couple, or the couple may be paying for the wedding themselves.
+The critical question is, who is paying for the wedding?
+Traditionally, or in the old days, the bride's parents would pay for the wedding.
+Nowadays, there are added expenses; it might be a combination of parents paying or helping the engaged couple, or the couple may be paying for the wedding themselves.
 Therefore, the invitation should reflect the appropriate wording.
 There are millions of ways to word the invitation.
 Email in advance or bring your desired wording to discuss.

 The cost of an invitation will always come up during the discussion.
 With so many variables, it truly depends on what you choose.
-The main reason we ask you for your budget is to determine which line(s) of invitations would be best suited for your occasion and fit within or near your budget.
+We ask you for your budget to determine which line(s) of invitations would be best suited for your occasion and fit within or near your budget.
 We have a variety of invitations to suit a variety of budgets.

-Check out our blog post "When should you order your invitations?" which will give you a glimpse into who long the invitation process will take.
+Check out our blog post "When should you order your invitations?" which will give you a glimpse into how long the invitation process will take.